 - legumes including peanuts, kidney beans, and navy beans

 It may be hard to eliminate these foods from your diet.
-Try to gauge your reactions when you eat certain beans or seeds to decide if they’re something you want avoid completely, or try to manage.
+Try to keep track of your reactions when you eat certain beans or seeds to decide if they’re something you want to avoid completely or try to manage.

-If you can't have quinoa there are plenty of alternatives to the seed that will give you the nutrition you need and flavor you want.
+If you can’t have quinoa, there are plenty of alternatives to the seed that will give you the nutrition that you need and flavor that you want.
 You can go with a classic like couscous or try some other grains that pack a healthy punch.

 Millet is a group of gluten-free grains known for its healthy properties.
 The four different types of millet commonly cultivated around the world include:

 - finger millet

 Pearl millet is the most widely produced.
 Pearl millet is rich in carbohydrates and antioxidants, but it has half the fiber content of quinoa.
 You can use millet for creamy cauliflower mashed potatoes, apple raisin cake, or as a twist on sticky rice.

 The American Diabetes Association (ADA) considers pearled barley a diabetes superfood because the whole grain is full of fiber and potassium.
 Barley also has less fat than quinoa.

 Its nutty flavor makes barley perfect for any dish.
 There’s the classic beef and barley soup, of course, but you can also get adventurous with the grain.